simplifieditproducts/pdf-to-zpl/README.md

 ![donkey pdf](./static/donkey-label.jpg "Donkey Label")

 Convert a PDF into the ZPL format.
-Allowing for custom images, alphabets like Hebrew, Arabic and Cyrillic and multipage shipping labels!
+Allowing for custom images, alphabets like Hebrew, Arabic and Cyrillic (without messing with fonts on the printer) and multipage shipping labels!

 ## Gettings Started:
 ```